djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ### Misconceptions

 * Formal proof of Big O complexity is rarely necessary in everyday programming or software engineering.
-However, having a fundamental understanding of theoretical complexity is crucial when selecting appropriate algorithms, especially when solving complex problems.
+However, having a fundamental understanding of theoretical complexity is important when selecting appropriate algorithms, especially when solving complex problems.
 It aids in understanding the trade-offs between different solutions and predicting the algorithm's performance.
-* It's not essential to assign Big O complexity for every single function or chunk of code you write.
+* It's not required to assign Big O complexity for every single function or chunk of code you write.
 However, if you're dealing with large datasets or performance-critical applications, understanding the time and space complexity of your algorithms and data structures can help you make informed decisions about scalability and efficiency.
 * Big O notation is not a predictor of an algorithm's precise running time for a given input size.
 Instead, it provides an upper bound on the growth rate of the algorithm's running time or space usage as the input size increases.
 It's a tool to compare the scalability of different algorithms, ignoring implementation details and specific characteristics of the input data.
 * In real-world scenarios, the actual running time of an algorithm can be influenced by various factors, including the specific characteristics of the input data, the efficiency of the implementation, and the hardware and software environment in which it runs.
 Big O notation doesn't account for these factors.
-* While it's crucial to consider performance, it shouldn't come at the cost of code readability and maintainability.
+* While it's good to consider performance, it shouldn't come at the cost of code readability and maintainability.
 Clear, simple code is often more valuable than highly optimized code, especially if the optimizations complicate the code without offering substantial performance improvements.
 Instead of optimizing every detail, focus on identifying and addressing the actual bottlenecks in your code, as these are the areas where optimizations can make a significant difference.